mc-t4d/imageprocessing/README.md

 client email: The service account email address
 private_key: The private key provided in the service account credential file provided by Google.

+Please visit [this website](https://code.earthengine.google.com/register) to register for a free Google Earth Engine account and [this page](https://developers.google.com/earth-engine/guides/service_account) for help on creating a service account, email, and key.

 **For GloFas, the following parameters are required:**
 url: The GloFas API URL associated with the account you created
 key: The API key associated with the account you created

+Sign up for a GloFAS account [here](https://www.globalfloods.eu/accounts/login/).

 **For Modis NRT Flood Data, the following parameters are required:**
 token: The token provided by NASA for accessing the API associated with your account.

+Sign up for an EarthData account [here](https://urs.earthdata.nasa.gov/users/new) and upon login, go to 'My Profile' > 'Generate Token' to get your token.
+The token lasts 2 months so will need to be updated periodically.

 ### Using Docker
 --------